belangeo/cecilia5/doc-en/source/src/interface/interface.rst

 **Hint** : A right-click on the popup menu will open a window with the last opened sound files, for a quick access.

-The icon just at the right of the popup menu lets the user to switch the input mode of Cecilia5.
+The icon just at the right of the popup menu lets the user to switch the input mode of Cecilia.
 Four modes are available:

 .. image:: /images/inputMode1.png
    :align: left